Ali Akbar Pourjamshidian

 On September 30, 2024, he was appointed as the secretary of the National Security Council of Iran.

 Career

 Pourjamshidian was among the senior IRGC commanders who were called to Syria as the battle for Aleppo became prolonged and difficult.
 When he was deployed to the Syrian war, he was the Deputy of Operations for the IRGC Ground Forces and operationally commanded many of the IRGC's divisions and combat brigades.
 In practice, he was responsible for operational planning at the highest level of the IRGC.
 In October 2016, by order of Mohammad Ali Jafari, the Commander-in-Chief of the Islamic Revolutionary Guard Corps, he replaced Abolghasem Foroutan as the Coordinating Deputy of the IRGC Ground Forces.

 The U.S. Treasury Department has imposed sanctions on Pourjamshidian and more than ten senior Iranian officials and corporate entities who, it says, are connected to the "violent suppression" in Iran against the protests following the death of Mahsa Amini, as well as responsible for restrictions on internet access.

+On 16 March 2026, the European union imposed sanctions on a large number of iranian officials, including Pourjamshidian.